How Can You Respond, Not React, to Parenting Advice?

 Constructive

 On the other hand, constructive feedback typically combines praise with suggestions for improvement.
 It might not always be easy to hear, but it often holds valuable insights.
 When faced with constructive feedback, a valuable skill to cultivate is "listening to understand."
 Instead of immediately defending your position, embrace the role of an empathetic listener.
-Listen to discover what we can agree with without refuting, correcting, or bringing up your own complaints.
+Listen to discover what you can agree with without refuting, correcting, or bringing up your own complaints.
 This practice can be challenging, but it can lead to valuable personal growth and empathy.

 Here are some ways you can respond to others when listening to understand: